SitoGomez/microservices/README.md

-# TODO
+# ✅ Completed

 - [x] Implement datepicker
+- [x] Create a command bus
+- [x] Change event name to accomplish something useful
+- [x] Dockerize Nest app
+- [x] Add logger (WINSTON)
+  - [x] Research how to handle rotative logs
+- [x] Reestructure project to be a modular monolith
+- [x] Add mapper from domain to infrastructure
+- [x] Make Postman in sync with file in project

+---

+# 🛠️ Core Infrastructure & Architecture

+- [ ] Extract MikroOrm config to be reused with CLI
+- [ ] Add basic env service
+- [ ] Add more databases
+- [ ] Create a Postgres TEST DB Docker container
+- [ ] Replace Prometheus with OpenTelemetry
-- [ ] Implement Given...When...Then in tests
+- [ ] Add traces for tracking full flow HTTP request - OpenTelemetry

+---

+# 🧪 Testing & Validation

-- [ ] Improve testing e2e
+- [ ] Improve testing E2E
 - [ ] Add integration tests over repositories
 - [ ] Add database seeder to have proper test data
+- [ ] Implement Given...When...Then in tests
-- [ ] Extract MikroOrm config to be reused with cli
+- [ ] Add K6 to test performance
+- [ ] Add ESLint diff and pnpm test before pushing and failing if KO

+---

+# 🧱 Domain & Application Layer

 - [ ] Implement factory to create the user with the domain event manager
+- [ ] Add password hashing service
+- [ ] Add controller input and output validations
+- [ ] Map internal errors to generic external error response

+---

+# 🚦 CQRS Enhancements

-- [x] Create an command bus
+- [ ] Enhance command bus
   - [ ] Add metrics
-  - [ ] using an external system
+  - [ ] Using an external system
   - [ ] With implementing traces
   - [ ] Saving commands in a database

-- [ ] Create an query bus using
+- [ ] Create a query bus
   - [ ] Add metrics
-  - [ ] using an external system
+  - [ ] Using an external system
   - [ ] With implementing traces
   - [ ] Saving queries in a database

-- [x] Change event name to accomplish something useful

-- [ ] Add eslint diff and pnpm test before pushing and failing if KO

-- [ ] OWASP Top 10
+---

+# 🔒 Security

 - [ ] Implement CORS

-- [ ] Add controller input and output validations
-- [ ] Map internal errors to generic external error response

-- [x] Dockerize nest app

-- [x] Add logger (WINSTON)
-  - [x] Research how to handle rotative logs
-- [ ] Add more databases
-- [ ] Create a postgres TEST db docker container

-- [ ] Add traces for tracking full flow http request - OpenTelemetry

-- [ ] Add password hashing service

-- [ ] Add basic env service

-- [x] Add mapper from domain to infrastructure

-- [ ] Add k6 to tests performance

-- [x] Reestructure project to be a modular monolith

-- [ ] Replace prometheus with OpenTelemetry
+- [ ] OWASP Top 10 compliance

+---

+# 🧹 Cleanup & Optimization

-- [ ] Add pessimist and optimist locking with redis json
+- [ ] Add pessimistic and optimistic locking with Redis JSON

-- [x] Make postman in sync with file in project

-- [ ] Remove unnecesary grafana container at the moment
+- [ ] Remove unnecessary Grafana container
 - [ ] Remove user data from user in auth module